 Inventory consists principally of finished goods and is stated at the lower of cost (primarily on a weighted moving average basis) or market.
 The markets in which the Company competes are characterized by declining prices, intense competition, rapid technological change and frequent new product introductions.
 The Company maintains a significant investment in inventory and, therefore, is subject to the risk of losses on write-downs to market and inventory obsolescence.
-During the fourth quarter of 2000, the Company decided to substantially exit the analog phone line of business to reflect the rapid shift in the wireless industry from analog to digital technology and recorded a charge of approximately \$8,152 to reduce its carrying value of its analog inventory to estimated market value.
-During the second quarter of 2001, the Company recorded an additional charge of approximately \$13,500 to further adjust the carrying value of its inventory to market.
-During the fourth quarter ended November 30, 2001, the Company recorded inventory write-downs to market of \$7,150 as a result of the reduction of selling prices primarily related to digital hand-held phones during the first quarter of 2002 in anticipation of new digital technologies.
+During the fourth quarter of 2000, the Company obsolescence.
+During the fourth quarter of 2000, the Company decided to substantially exit the analog phone line of business to reflect the shift in the wireless industry from analog to digital technology and recorded a charge of approximately \$8,152 to reduce its carrying value of its analog inventory to estimated market value.
+During the second quarter of 2001, the Company recorded an additional charge of approximately \$13,500 to further adjust the carrying value of its analog inventory to market.
+During the carrying value of its analog inventory to market.
+During the fourth guarter ended November 30, 2001, the Company recorded inventory write-downs to market of \$7,150 as a result of the reduction of selling prices primarily related to digital hand-held phones during the first quarter of 2002 in anticipation of new digital technologies.
 It is reasonably possible that additional write-downs to market may be required in the future, however, no estimate can be made of such losses.
 In addition, given the anticipated emergence of new technologies in the wireless industry, the Company will need to sell existing inventory quantities of current technologies to avoid further write-downs to market.
 In particular, at November 30, 2001, the Company had on hand 575,000 units of a certain phone model, which approximated \$75,423.

 In the near future, the Company expects to introduce a new model, as well as new technologies.
 No guarantee can be made that further reductions in the carrying value of this or other models will not be required in the future.